What are the most important things to know about atazanavir?

 - Keep atazanavir oral powder in the original packet.
 Do not open until ready to use.

 - After atazanavir oral powder is mixed with food or liquid, it may be kept at a temperature of 68°F to 86°F (20°C to 30°C) for up to 1 hour.
 Use atazanavir oral powder within 1 hour after mixing with food or liquid.

 - Do not use atazanavir if the original seal over the container opening is broken or missing.

 - Throw away atazanavir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep atazanavir and all medicines out of reach of children.

 Where can I find more information about atazanavir?

-- This Patient Version drug summary is based on the following FDA label(s): Capsule (gelatin coated), oral powder.
-The Patient Counseling Information section of the label includes information for people taking atazanavir.
+- This Patient Version drug summary is based on the following FDA label(s): atazanavir capsule (gelatin coated), oral powder; cobicistat tablet (film coated); and Evotaz tablet.
+The Patient Package Insert, Instructions For Use, and Patient Information section include information for people taking atazanavir.